BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/QA.md

 ## 12. GUI runtime parameters

-You can set more parameters before BAAH_GUI running to enable more settings.
-For example, run "BAAH_GUI.exe --token 123456" will protect your GUI webpage with a password.
+You can set more parameters before GUI running to enable more settings.
+For example, run "BAAH.exe --token 123456" will protect your GUI webpage with a password.
 Following is the paremeter table that GUI can use:

 | Param | Desc | Default |